kvzhkv/todo-app/README.md

   * `priority` - could be `0`, `1`, `2`, `3`, if not provided defaults to 0

 #### `GET /api/v1/todos/{id}`
 Authentication required.
 Gets todo by ID.
-Admin can get any todo in db, user can get only those he created.
+Admin can get any todo in db, User can get only those he created.

 #### `PATCH /api/v1/todos/{id}`
 Authentication required.
 Updates todo by ID.
-Admin can update any todo in db, user can update only those he created.
+Admin can update any todo in db, User can update only those he created.
 Optional fields:
   * `task`
   * `priority`